Felix Elwert

 Elwert, Felix and Christopher Winship.
 2014.
 “Endogenous Selection Bias: The Problem of Conditioning on a Collider Variable.”
 Annual Review of Sociology40(1):31–53.

 O’Malley, A. James, Felix Elwert, J. Niels Rosenquist, Alan M. Zaslavsky, and Nicholas A. Christakis.
 2014.
 “Estimating Peer Effects in Longitudinal Dyadic Data Using Instrumental Variables.”
-Biometrics70(3):506–15.
+Biometrics 70(3):506–15.

 Elwert, Felix.
 2013.
 “Graphical Causal Models.”
-Handbooks of Sociology and Social Research Handbook of Causal Analysis for Social Research: 245–73.
+Handbook of Causal Analysis for Social Research: 245–73.

 Wodtke, Geoffrey T., David J. Harding, and Felix Elwert.
 2011.
 “Neighborhood Effects in Temporal Perspective.”
 American Sociological Review 76(5):713–36.